 It’s essentially about knowing what’s going on in the world and applying it to your business so you craft a strategy that responds to the changing dynamics.

-Why do you need to know the difference?
+Why do you need to know the difference between commercial acumen and business acumen?

 These definitions have always provoked a lot of debate and it seems to be heightened at the moment.
 Interestingly, the debates usually come around to a discussion on what the difference is.
 Why do you need to be specific about whether your people have business or commercial acumen?
 Are they not one and the same?

-No, they are not.
+The truth is that they are not.
 There are very real differences between the two and it’s the companies that have a clear delineation between the two that do better than their peers and competitors.
-It comes down to focus in terms of scope and time.
+It comes down to focus both in terms of scope and time.

 On timeframe, commercial acumen looks at the current competitive landscape and customer needs.
 It might include the next 1-3 years but usually the focus is on the next year or the next quarter.
 Business acumen looks further ahead, ‘what are the products and services our customers will need/demand in the future?
 What should our business model be?’
 The timescale is 1-5 years.

 I think this is where the high street has a problem.
-It’s littered with organisations that have tried to focus on the immediate term with commercial acumen, and have failed to see seismic shifts in what customers want because they lack business acumen.
+It’s littered with organisations that have tried to focus on the immediate term using commercial acumen and have failed to see seismic shifts in what customers want, and then, because they lack business acumen, gone to fail to adapt to the consequences of the pandemic.

 That figure may surprise you, yet in my mind the recent casualties only confirm this truth and underlines why having a team managing the ‘now’ and team managing the ‘future’ has to be in place.